TrixterFilm/trackteroid/doc/sphinx_source/quickstart.md

 # output: ([u'DummyProject'], [u'DummyProject'])
 ```

+This concise and intuitive approach simplifies querying and attribute retrieval for complex relationships.

 #### Filtering

-To avoid fetching more data than you eventually needed and to keep your code as performant as possible you should try to narrow down the results directly via Query critiera.
-Criteria methods are following a `by_` and `not_by_` name prefix and can be chained together.
-Different entity types expose different criteria methods but many share common ones.
+To ensure optimal performance and avoid fetching unnecessary data, it's recommended to narrow down the query results directly using Query criteria.
+Criteria methods in Trackteroid follow a `by_` and `not_by_` name prefix convention and can be chained together.
+While different entity types may have different criteria methods available, many share common ones.
+By utilizing criteria methods, you can specify filtering conditions directly in the query construction process, reducing the amount of data retrieved.
+This approach helps improve code performance and efficiency.

 ```python
 from trackteroid import (